teknopaul/binjs/binjs/doc/ParserRules.md

 This might be fixed to closer match JavaScript strict requirements in a future version.
 Anyone with a ç on their keyboard is by now used to the dangers of useing it in code though so dont hold your breath, for now vars (and functions) must be good ol' 7bit ascii chars.

+### JSON is not suppoerted syntax

+Creating objects with JSON syntax as follows is currently not supported.

+    {
+      att1 : true,
+      att2 : "string"
+    }

+Because "att1" is not known to the preparser it wil be treated as Bash.
+It may be possible to fix this in a future version so avoid nesting Bash statements inside JavaScript objects.
+The following code will execute for the wrong reasons and should be avoided.

+    { att1 : true
+      cp fil2 file2
+    }